 - Sustainability and environment

 In the mid- and long-term, Marel believes its innovative products and global presence in all industries will secure good growth and increased profitability.
 The long-term outlook in Marel’s markets remains favorable and the estimated market growth for providing advanced solutions and equipment for meat, poultry and fish processing is 4-6%.
-Marel’s goal is to continue to grow faster than the market, based on its innovative customer solutions and extensive sales and service network.
+Marel’s goal is to continue to grow on average 12% a year in the period 2016-2026, based on its innovative customer solutions and extensive sales and service network.